leo-editor/leo-editor/leo/doc/demo.md

 Callout(greeting)
 ```

-## Positioning graphics elements
+## Positioning graphics

-By default, graphics elements are centered horizontally and vertically in the body pane.
+By default, graphics are centered horizontally and vertically in the body pane.
 The **position** keyword arg positions a graphic explicitly.

 ```python
 Callout('Callout 1')